Yat Ming Ooi on the importance of Industry 4.0 technologies to build a safer future

 Early days

 “I grew up in Malaysia and travelled to the UK to do my undergraduate degree.
 After I graduated, I went back to Malaysia and worked in Human Resources.
-Not satisfied with working in HR, I went to Australia to do a Master of Commerce specialising in Business Strategy.
-After completing that, I was recruited for another HR job – this time in Singapore – but it only furthered confirmed for me that HR was not my thing.
+Not satisfied with working in HR, I moved to Australia to do a Master of Commerce specialising in Business Strategy.
+After completing that, I was recruited for another HR job – this time in Singapore – but it only further confirmed for me that HR was not my thing.

 “So, I decided to do a PhD.
 While I was searching for supervisors in innovation, management and strategy I found Kenneth Husted and that’s what brought me here to Auckland.
 In 2022, I began my role as a lecturer in the Business School.